 4. Generously employ Scripture songs.
 Songs that help us memorize the Bible are especially beneficial.
 There are many resources for both adults and children to help us easily memorize Scripture.
-Use them to easily put God’s word in our heart.
+Use them to put God’s word in your heart.

 By God’s grace and with Sharon’s leadership, we filled our home, cars, and lives with music that honored the Lord.
 Today our children love music and several are accomplished musicians.

 Music is a powerful instrument for encouragement, teaching, and praise.
 I pray, as a Christian parent, you will make filling your home with beautiful music a goal in the parenting, discipleship, and in the culture of your home.